February 2023 Newsletter

 Greetings from Rwanda!

-I am happy to report that, despite the tough funding climate we are currently in, we are still delivering our impactful projects and reaching thousands of beneficiaries.
-Whether it be students benefiting from better trained teachers due to our teacher training projects, children and young adults with disabilities being given the support they need to thrive at the Alivera Centre and Village, or the poorest members of rural communities being economically empowered through our community development project, we are working as hard as ever to relieve poverty by empowering the communities of Western Rwanda.
+We are happy to report that, despite the tough funding climate we are currently in, we are still delivering impactful projects and reaching thousands of beneficiaries.
+Whether it be students benefiting from better trained teachers due to our teacher training projects, children and young adults with disabilities being given the support they need to thrive at the Alivera Centre and Village, or the poorest members of rural communities being economically empowered through our community development project, we are working as hard as ever to relieve poverty by empowering the communities of Rusizi and Nyamasheke districts.

 Youth enterprise groups

 With a 70% poverty rate among farmers, it is crucial that the next generation is given a chance at alternative livelihoods.
-We are currently working with 5 groups of ten motivated youngsters, providing them 6-months training in a vocation (shoe making, welding, hairdressing and sewing) and helping them set up a business together as an association.
-As you can see by the big smiles below, the project is a huge success and all of the students have big ambitions in the future, including to help train others from their community.
+We are currently working with five groups of ten motivated youngsters, providing them 6-months training in a vocation (shoe making, welding, hairdressing and sewing) and helping them set up a business together as an association.
+As you can see by the big smiles, the project is a huge success and all of the trainees have big ambitions in the future.

 Farming and livestock associations

-We are continuing to support families with organic farming and livestock by organising community members into associations, providing them training and the necessary equipment to get started.
-Here we see one of five associations in Kinyaga cell we have supported in recent months, proudly showing off the new goat and kid of one of the association members in front of their new goat pen.
+We are continuing to support families in organic farming and livestock by organising community members into associations, providing them training and the necessary equipment to get started.
+Here we see one of five associations in Kinyaga cell which we have supported in recent months.
+Members are proudly showing off the new goat and kid of one of the association members in front of their new goat pen.
 The first kid from each doe goes to the association, strengthening the group and providing members with access to funds when they need it.

 Access to capital is a huge barrier to families trying to break the cycle of poverty.
 By creating associations, in which this shared capital is controlled by the members of the group directly, it allows families to access the funds they need for emergencies or long term investments (like buying their own plot of land or buying a cow) without the usual high interest rates.